Miamiohlibs/Argus/README.md

 ### Build errors:

-./components/Header.tsx
-4:3 Warning: 'SignUpButton' is defined but never used. @typescript-eslint/no-unused-vars

 ./components/HoldingEntry.tsx
 9:13 Error: Unexpected any.
 Specify a different type. @typescript-eslint/no-explicit-any 16:3 Warning: 'onEntryAdded' is defined but never used. @typescript-eslint/no-unused-vars